HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 ```

-> Note: For testing purposes on testnet, the message prefix will be `ZT1CLAIM`, so for example `ZT1CLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`
+> Note: For testing purposes on testnet, the message prefix will be `ZT2CLAIM`, so for example `ZT2CLAIM0x1B9aCc8d2c9e20aC2e78904e6f123f2D22Dd2A8w`

 This section outlines how to do this using the three available tools.

 ### Sphere Wallet
-If you have your seed phrase, you can use [Sphere](https://github.com/HorizenOfficial/Sphere_by_Horizen/releases/tag/desktop-v1.22.0) to sign a message.
+If you have your seed phrase, you can use [Sphere](https://github.com/HorizenOfficial/Sphere_by_Horizen/releases/tag/desktop-v1.22.0) or [Sphere Testnet](https://github.com/HorizenOfficial/Sphere_by_Horizen_Testnet/releases/tag/desktop-v1.13.0-testnet) to sign a message.

 1. Open Sphere and import your seed phrase (if not already imported).
 2. Verify that your wallet addresses and balances are correct.